prebid/prebid.github.io/prebid-mobile/adops-line-item-setup-adform.md

 ## Step 1.
 Create a Campaign

-- Create a client under which you would like to run in-app header bidding campaign (1)
+- Create a client under which you would like to run in-app Header Bidding campaign (1)
 - Select the longest possible period (2).
 - Set goal to **Unlimited** (3).